mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/what_are_mono_and_xamarin.md

 {::options parse_block_html="true" /}

 RhinoCommon on Mac is executed through an embedded, custom, Mono framework.
-That means we are not using the public Mono, nor premium Xamarin.Mac.
+That means Rhino for Mac is not using the public Mono, nor premium Xamarin.Mac.
 However, the differences between public MonoMac and Rhino for Mac's MonoMac are inconsequential.

 ---